 While playing in tournaments, a chess player has to record the moves he or she is making.
 At that time having the knowledge of chess notation is required.

-And not only for tournaments but for casual play as well as learning the game, analysing the game chess notations are very important for your kid.
+And not only for tournaments but for casual play as well as learning the game, analyzing the game chess notations are very important for your kid.

 But she wasn’t getting it correctly then finally I kept calm and then things started to be simple.